How to Treat and Heal a Bitten Tongue, Lip or Cheek

 1. Clean the Bite

-If you have been eating or drinking, wash out your mouth with clean water.
+If you have been eating or drinking, wash out your mouth with clean water or a saltwater solution.
 Make sure the wound is clean and free of any debris.
+Until the wound heals completely, you may want to rinse your mouth after every meal.

 2. Stop the Bleeding